 Apricot Chamomile Cream Popsicle Recipe (V, GF, RSF)

 - 14 oz can full-fat coconut milk room temperature; well-shaken

-- 1 tbsp raw agave nectar I used organic
+- 1 tablespoon raw agave nectar I used organic

 - 5 chamomile tea bags

-- 1 tsp cornstarch dissolved in a splash of cold water
+- 1 teaspoon cornstarch dissolved in a splash of cold water

 - 1 lb apricots halved & pitted